Ficool

 He met her eyes.

-"You remind me that there's still light.
-Even when it's difficult to see."
+"You remind me that there is still light, even when it is difficult to see."

 Remus looked at her then.

 And he saw it, all of it.
-The change, the growth, the sharpness she'd earned not through age but through choice.
-She was different now—not in essence, but in intention.
+The change, the growth, the sharpness she had earned not through age but through choice.
+Different now, not in essence but in intention.
 The girl who once blurted out answers just to fill silence now weighed her words.
-Her notes had become precise, structured, even beautiful in their own chaotic way.
-She stayed behind to ask questions not for praise but because she wanted to know.
-She wasn't trying to impress him anymore.
+Her notes had become more structured, even beautiful in their own chaotic way.
+She stayed behind to ask questions, not for praise but because she wanted to know.
+She was not trying to impress him anymore.

 She was becoming someone.